Here Are The 19 Cheapest Yet Great Places To Live In Missouri

-Marshall is the county seat of Saline County, and has a population of 13,065 residents.
-The first two county courthouses in Marshall were lost to fires, but the current courthouse was constructed in January 1882, and is listed on the National Register of Historic Places.
-It is located in the center of the Marshall Square and has a legacy of nineteenth century architecture.
+Marshall is the county seat of Saline County and has a population of 13,065 residents.
+The first two county courthouses in Marshall were lost to fires, but the current courthouse was constructed in January 1882 and is listed on the National Register of Historic Places.
+It is located in the center of Marshall Square and has a legacy of nineteenth-century architecture.

 The cost of living in Moberly is 8.6% less than the Missouri average and 16.8% less than the national average.

-Moberly, “The Magic City,” is the largest city in Randolph County and has a population 13,974 residents.
-The city has a strong railroading legacy, and is home to two museums, one dedicated to the Wabash, MKT and CB&Q railroads.
+Moberly, "The Magic City," is the largest city in Randolph County and has a population of 13,974 residents.
+The city has a strong railroading legacy and is home to two museums, one of which is dedicated to the Wabash, MKT, and CB&Q railroads.
 The city boasts around 500 acres of park land that host five parks with beautiful grounds, forests, and lakes.
-They also are home to the Howard Hills Athletic Complex with eight baseball/softball fields and three football/soccer fields, the Moberly Aquatic Center, the Thompson Campground, The Lodge, the Municipal Auditorium, and the Magic City Line, a one-mile-long miniature train track.
+It is also home to the Howard Hills Athletic Complex with eight baseball/softball fields and three football/soccer fields, the Moberly Aquatic Center, the Thompson Campground, The Lodge, the Municipal Auditorium, and the Magic City Line, a one-mile-long miniature train track.
 In addition, there are over two miles of paved trails, boat ramps, fishing lakes, paddleboat/canoe rentals, and picnic shelters.

 The cost of living in Hannibal is 8.3% less than the Missouri average and 16.5% less than the national average.

-Hannibal is the largest city in Marion and Ralls counties with a population of 17,606.
+is the largest city in Marion and Ralls counties, with a population of 17,606.
 It is located approximately 100 miles northwest of St. Louis.
 The city boasts riverboat cruises, cave tours, museums, and a historic main street full of boutique shops and galleries.
 Hannibal is perhaps best known for being the boyhood home of author Samuel Langhorne Clemens (aka Mark Twain) and as the setting of his The Adventures of Tom Sawyer and Adventures of Huckleberry Finn novels.
-Throughout town there are numerous historical sites related to Mark Twain and the sites depicted in his fiction like the Mark Twain Cave, and the Mark Twain Riverboat.
+Throughout the town, there are numerous historical sites related to Mark Twain and the sites depicted in his fiction, like the Mark Twain Cave and the Mark Twain Riverboat.
 The Mark Twain Boyhood Home & Museum marked its 100th anniversary in 2012, and people travel from all over the world to visit, bringing in tourism dollars.
-The Mark Twain Memorial Lighthouse, constructed in 1933, has been lit at three separate times by three different presidents; President Franklin Delano Roosevelt, President John F. Kennedy, and President Bill Clinton.
+The Mark Twain Memorial Lighthouse, constructed in 1933, has been lit three separate times by three different presidents: President Franklin Delano Roosevelt, President John F. Kennedy, and President Bill Clinton.

 Other historic locations include the Rockcliffe Mansion and Woodside Mansion.
 Riverview Park is a 465-acre park with wooded land and scenic views of the riverfront.
-There is also Hannibal Rocks Offroad Park, Molly Brown Birthplace & Museum, and Sawyer’s Creek Fun Park.
+There are also the cool locations of Hannibal Rocks Offroad Park, Molly Brown Birthplace & Museum, and Sawyer’s Creek Fun Park.

 From March to October, the town chooses local children to portray Twain characters Tom and Becky in downtown Hannibal every Saturday and Sunday.
 In addition, the town hosts "Tom Sawyer Days," an Independence Day event including a fence painting contest, frog jumping contest, mud volleyball, local arts and crafts and a fireworks display from Lover’s Leap.

 Kirksville, located in Benton Township, is the county seat of Adair County with a population of 17,505.
 In the heart of Northeast Missouri, it is home to Truman State University and A.T.
 Still University.
-The town boasts a historic downtown square is surrounded by a 3,000-acre state park and some of the nation’s top hunting grounds.
-They offer classic small town festivals, premier cultural events, art, history, recreation and nature.
+The town boasts a historic downtown square that is surrounded by a 3,000-acre state park and some of the nation’s top hunting grounds.
+They offer classic small-town festivals, premier cultural events, art, history, recreation, and nature.